 While the MSLT is the gold standard for diagnosing hypersomnias, including narcolepsy type 1, it doesn’t always detect conditions with arbitrary thresholds that well, such as narcolepsy type 2.
 This can be a problem, particularly since years of untreated narcolepsy can significantly compromise patient quality of life.

-We spoke with Logan Schneider, MD, one of the authors of the study, “ Improved Primary CNS Hypersomnia Diagnosis With Statistical Machine Learning ” on how can help clinicians and researchers do a better job of differentiating narcolepsy type 1, narcolepsy type 2, and idiopathic hypersomnia.
+We spoke with Logan Schneider, MD, one of the authors of the study, “ Improved Primary CNS Hypersomnia Diagnosis With Statistical Machine Learning ” on how machine learning can help clinicians and researchers do a better job of differentiating narcolepsy type 1, narcolepsy type 2, and idiopathic hypersomnia.
 (This Q&A has been lightly edited for clarity.)

-Sleep Review (SR): Why did you find it essential to look into whether we could improve the diagnostic accuracy of hypersomnias like narcolepsy type 2 using
+Sleep Review (SR): Why did you find it essential to look into whether we could improve the diagnostic accuracy of hypersomnias like narcolepsy type 2 using machine learning?

 Schneider: The MSLT is great at detecting type 1 narcolepsy, and it was primarily devised with type 1 narcolepsy patients (with that distinctive phenotype) in mind.